harun-alrosyid/harunalrosyid.com/README.md

 ## Journey

-This page explain about current and pass my experience.
+This page explain about current and past my experience.

 I create 4 section on Journey page.